rage/java-programming/data/part-14/3-larger-application-asteroids.md

 <!-- Ei niin.
 Tarvitsemme vielä kääntämistoiminnallisuuden.
 Otetaan käyttöön animaatioiden luomiseen tarkoitettu AnimationTimer-luokka, ja annetaan sen vastuulle aluksen kääntäminen mikäli vasen tai oikea nappi on pohjassa. -->

 Indeed.
 We still need functionality for rotation.
-We will start using the AnimationTimer class, which is meant for creating animations, and assign it the responsibility of turning the the ship in case the left or right key is pressed.
+We will start using the AnimationTimer class, which is meant for creating animations, and assign it the responsibility of turning the ship in case the left or right key is pressed.

 <!-- ```java
 Map<KeyCode, Boolean> painetutNapit = new HashMap<>();